 It comes in a can, which eliminates the need for transferring the adhesive to another container before use.

 This adhesive is a good choice for those who are looking for a strong bond that will hold up during the project.

-It dries quickly so you can move on to the next step without having to wait long.
+It dries quickly, so you can move on to the next step without waiting long.

 3M Hi-strength 90 is also a good choice for those who are looking for an adhesive that is easy to use.

 This adhesive is designed for heavyweight materials and is perfect for bonding metal, plastic, and wood.
 It dries quickly and forms a high-strength bond.